Enhancing Group Fairness in Online Settings Using Oblique Decision Forests: Related Works

 \section{Related Works}

-\textbf{Fairness.} Existing work on promoting group fairness can be classified into three categories: {pre-processing}~\citep{zemel2013learning, calmon2017optimized}, {post-processing}~\citep{hardt2016equality, pleiss2017fairness, alghamdi2022beyond}, and {in-processing}~\citep{quadrianto2017recycling, agarwal2018reductions, mary2019fairness, prost2019toward, baharlouei2019renyi, lahoti2020fairness, lowy2021stochastic, ads, farm} techniques.
+\textbf{Fairness.} Existing work on promoting group fairness can be classified into three categories: {pre-processing}~\citep{zemel2013learning, calmon2017optimized}, {post-processing}~\citep{hardt2016equality, pleiss2017fairness, alghamdi2022beyond}, and {in-processing}~\citep{quadrianto2017recycling, agarwal2018reductions, mary2019fairness, prost2019toward, baharlouei2019renyi, lahoti2020fairness, lowy2021stochastic, ads, farm, kram, baharlouei2024fferm} techniques.
 These are trained and tested on a static dataset, {and} there is a growing concern that they fail to remain fair under distribution shifts~\citep{barrett2019adversarial, mishler2022fair, rezaei2021robust, wang2023robust}.
-This calls for the development of fairness-aware systems that can adapt to distribution changes and update themselves in an online manner.
-However, an online learning setting, where input instances arrive one at a time, presents several challenges that make it difficult to apply existing techniques: (a) pre-processing techniques are not feasible as they require prior access to input instances; (b) post-processing techniques often require access to a held-out set, which may be impractical; and (c) in-processing approaches need to store previous input instances to estimate the group fairness loss, which may not always be feasible due to privacy reasons~\citep{gdpr} or distributed infrastructure~\citep{konevcny2016federated}.
-Although several works~\citep{gillen2018online, bechavod2020metric} have studied individual fairness in online settings, only a few recent works~\citep{fairl, zhao2023towards} considered group fairness in settings where the underlying task or data distribution changes over time.
-However, these systems are incrementally trained on sub-tasks, necessitating access to task labels.
-Consequently, they are unable to process online data streams.
+This calls for fairness-aware systems that can adapt to distribution changes and update themselves in an online manner.
+However, an online learning setting, where input instances arrive one at a time, presents several challenges that make it difficult to apply existing techniques: (a) pre-processing techniques are not feasible as they require prior access to input instances; (b) post-processing techniques often require access to a held-out set, which may be impractical; and (c) in-processing techniques need a batch of samples to estimate the group fairness loss, which may not always be feasible due to privacy reasons~\citep{gdpr} or distributed infrastructure~\citep{konevcny2016federated}.
+FERMI~\citep{lowy2021stochastic} is the only in-processing approach that can work with a batch size of $1.$ Although several works~\citep{gillen2018online, bechavod2020metric} have studied individual fairness in online settings, only a few recent works~\citep{fairl, zhao2023towards, chen2023interpolating, yin2024long, truong2024fairness, jiang2024chasing} considered group fairness in settings where the underlying task or data distribution changes over time.
+However, these systems are incrementally trained on sub-tasks, requiring access to task labels, which is not available in online data streams.